huven/asif-format/README.md

 | 0x46         | 2              | ??                                  |
 | 0x48         | 8              | Metadata offset? (unit chunksize?)  |

+### Definitions

+N = Count of data chunks per chunk group = 4 * sector size
+S = Chunk group size (in bytes) = 8 * (N + 1)
+C = Count of chunk groups per table = floor(chunk size / S)
+D = Data bytes addressed per table = C * N * chunk size
+T = Count of tables = ceil(max sector count * sector size / D)

 ## Directory

-Directory with highest sequence number is active.
+The Directory with highest sequence number is active.

-Let N = Count of data chunks per chunk group = 4 * sector size
-Let S = Chunk group size (in bytes) = 8 * (N + 1)
-Let C = Count of chunk groups per table = floor(chunk size / S)
-Let D = Data bytes addressed by a table = C * N * chunk size
-Let T = Count of tables = ceil(max sector count * sector size / D)

-To determine table, divide offset by D and lookup in directory.
+To read from the image, divide the offset by D and use the result as index in the directory to obtain the chunk number containing the table.

 | Offset (hex) | Length (bytes) | Description                         |
 |--------------|----------------|-------------------------------------|